Krokotyl/printable-3D-Orda-Chess-Set/README.md

 Matching chessboard: 4.5x4.5cm or 5x5cm square

-There is possibility to put steel nuts inside the base of the pieces, matching size of steel nut is M8.
+There is possibility to put steel nuts inside the base of the pieces.

 Before printing check dimensions attached in folder with STL files.